 The reason for loose motion in pregnancy could be due to different circumstances, as explained earlier, due to internal changes such as hormones and diet, and external changes such as stress.

-Here are the most common reasons for loose motion during pregnancy.
+Here are the most common reasons for the onset of loose motion

 1. Changes in Diet